Discordant Relaxations of Misspecified Models

-This result complements the findings in Andrews and Shi (2013).
-In Andrews and Shi (2013), they propose an inference procedure for models like \eqref{eq:cond_moment_ineq}.
-Their inference transform \eqref{eq:cond_moment_ineq} into \eqref{eq:uncond_moment_ineq} by selecting $w$ in a sub-family of $\cup_{m\ge 1}\mathcal{W}^+_m$ and letting $m\to\infty$ as the sample size increases.
+This result complements the findings in \cite{AS2013}.
+In \cite{AS2013}, they propose an inference procedure for models like \eqref{eq:cond_moment_ineq}.
+Their inference transform \eqref{eq:cond_moment_ineq} into \eqref{eq:uncond_moment_ineq} by selecting $w$ in a sub-family of $\mathcal{W}^+_m$ and letting $m\to\infty$ as the sample size increases.
 Our result shows that increasing $m$ to infinity is crutial to ensure the robustness of the result if \eqref{eq:cond_moment_ineq} could be misspecified.
 If the dimension of $w$ is fixed, then the empirical result for \eqref{eq:uncond_moment_ineq} could be misleading even if the inference controls the size uniformly.
-Since a finite $m$ is often used in the finite sample, our result also raise the question how to interpret the result of a test under possible model misspecification.